-In specific situations, we can collect and process your personal data with your consent.
-The use of consent will generally be limited to circumstances in which we need to collect and process special category data and where no other legal basis is applicable, for example, medical information in relation to requests for support in respect of a disability or counselling services, and nationality information in support of a student's visa application.
+In specific situations, we can collect and process your data with your consent.
+The use of consent will generally be limited to circumstances in which we need to collect and process special category data and where no other legal basis is applicable, for example, medical information in relation to requests for support in respect of a disability or counselling services, nationality information in support of a student's visa application, and other special category data relating to tenants of College-owned property.
 If you are aged under 18, we may ask your parent or guardian to provide appropriate consent.